 Valley United Way holds itself accountable for the dollars raised and the causes that these dollars are invested in: the fields of income, education, and health.

 We proudly support 24 partner agencies that have all undergone an accreditation process to ensure that they are fiscally responsible and are working to achieve measurable results.

-Valley United Way is one of over 1200 United Way’s in the country and in order to be an official United Way must adhere to strict membership requirements and a Standards of Excellence Policy.
+Valley United Way is one of over 1,200 United Way’s in the country.
+In order to be an official United Way, we must adhere to strict membership requirements and a Standards of Excellence Policy.
 This policy requires Valley United Way to submit bi-annual detailed self-assessments, annual revenue and expense information, adhere toward strict branding guidelines, and to commit to the highest level of professionalism and transparency.